 - Commentary on the (meaningless) size of your Pokémon

 As a reminder, a Pokémon can have up to 15 points in each of three IVs, for a total value of 45.
-We've left out the size-related comments, as you can clearly see a Pokemon's size by checking its profile, making its inclusion in the Appraisal is basically as useless as the attribute itself.
+We’ve left out the size-related comments, as you can see a Pokemon’s size by checking its profile.

 Determining the total IV range for your Pokémon